 There are tons of different tips and tricks out there that involve hammers and boiling water, but the best way I have found to save a wilting hydrangea is to place it in cool water.

 This works 75% of the time for me - sometimes, it's just a lost cause.

 Simply place the entire stem in a bucket of cold water (let it lay down horizontally), and watch as it perks back up!
 It takes a few hours for the transformation to happen, but it's absolutely amazing!
 It makes sense, though, because Hydrangeas hate hot climates and they love lots of water.

 I usually fill up a sink, or even a bathtub with cool water to allow the hydrangeas to lay completely horizontally.
 I have tried placing just the buds in water, but then that leaves the stems without water during that time, which makes for unhappy flowers.

 I once forgot I had left some blooms in the sink, and when I woke up, there they were, completely revived!

 The blooms become pretty water-logged during this process, so when you pull them out of the water, do so gently.
 Carefully shake excess water off, and place into a vase.
 You might even try refrigerating for a bit as they acclimate in the vase.

 I hope this helps you save your wilting hydrangeas!
-Thanks so much for stopping by!

 What's your best cut flower advice?
 I'd love to hear in the comments!!